If You Find This Valuable, Please Share:

 When the manufactured experiences become more compelling than reality itself, you are in the grips of hyperreality.

-🤓 Philosophy Nerd Out Session: Hyperreality
+🤓 Philosophy Nerd Out Session: Baudrillard & Hyperreality

 French philosopher Jean Baudrillard (1929-2007) predicted our current predicament with startling accuracy.
 His concept of “hyperreality” describes a condition where simulated experiences become more compelling and influential than reality itself.